nosajio/writing/modular-scale-2018-01-08.md

 ---
-title: "Scale is just another component"
+title: "Size & Scale as Components"
 ---

 The news of modular scales first reached me in 2011.
 I read an A List Apart article titled ["More Meaningful Typography"](http://alistapart.com/article/more-meaningful-typography).
 Almost seven years on, I still use the modular scale in all my design work.